 Sales are up

-Probiotics and infant formula producer Morinaga Milk Industry told us production was continuing as normal, with research associate Chyn Boon Wong stating that dietary supplements are considered ‘essential services’ in Japan.
+Probiotics and infant formula producer Morinaga Milk Industry told us production was continuing as normal, with research associate Chyn Boon Wong stating that dairy and their associate-products such as infant formula, milk products, and yogurts are considered ‘essential services’ in Japan.

-And Yuji Nishina, general manager of the overseas business division at Eminet, a fish collagen manufacturer, said this was especially the case for those with Food with Specified Health Use (FOSHU) claims.
+For Yuji Nishina, general manager of the overseas business division at Eminet, a fish collagen manufacturer, dietary supplement products were also continuing product, saying it was especially the case for those with Food with Specified Health Use (FOSHU) claims.

 “Some people consider it as medicine, so it is an essential service especially for those who expect an effect of improving immunity.”